 The connector loopback testing feature allows the twisted pair interface to be looped back externally.
 When using this feature, the PHY must be connected to a loopback connector or a loopback cable.
-Connect pair A and pair B, and pair C and pair D, as shown in the following illustration.
+Pair A should be connected to pair B, and pair C and pair D, as shown in the following illustration.
 The connector loopback feature functions at all available interface speeds.